 Bringing the power of the Internet of Things to the manufacturing industry, IIoT projects are getting more and more attention.
 There is a lot of hype around the industrial IoT, and for a reason: it has the potential to completely revolutionize the industry, allowing de-centralized operations in factory floors, to increase efficiency and safety, and to reduce labor costs considerably.
 However, the truth is that to effectively adopt IIoT practices is being problematic for many manufacturers.

 Fair enough, the IIoT implies serious challenges.
-Apart from the cultural and corporate shifts, the data requirements are severe: volumes are higher than ever, real-time responses are needed, and every industry comes with their own particular set of tools, characteristics, and problematics.
+Apart from the cultural and corporate shifts, the data requirements are severe: volumes are higher than ever, real-time responses are needed, and every industry comes with its own particular set of tools, characteristics, and problematics.

 Nonetheless, to successfully implement IIoT practices is not as intimidating as it might seem.
 Sure, to change paradigms is never easy—but a big part of the problem is simply a lack of clarity about the real needs of the IIoT.
 When the right strategies are implemented and the optimal technologies are used, the execution of IIoT projects becomes easier and more accessible.